-Warhammer 40K computer games get a bad rap.
-In the 33 years that Warhammer 40,000 has been filling dining room tables with green-skinned cockney aliens and colourful, massive-shouldered Space Marines, the setting has generated at least 50 digital game adaptations (including, latterly, a few mobile offerings) and the vast majority of those – to put it diplomatically – have not managed to capture the magic of the tabletop game or its deep fiction.
+Warhammer 40k games get a bad rap.
+In the 36 years that Warhammer 40,000 has been filling dining room tables with green-skinned cockney aliens and colourful, massive-shouldered Space Marines, the setting has spawned at least 50 digital games.
+For a long time, most were disappointing flops that failed to capture that 40k tabletop magic – but these days we’re seeing more and more awesome, must-play 40k videogames come out – and this guide profiles the very best of them.

 - Dawn of War